VirusTotal/yara/docs/writingmodules.rst

 from your rules to express more complex and refined conditions.
 You can see some examples of what a module can do in the :ref:`using-modules` section.

-The purpose of this sections is teaching you how to create your own modules to implement that YARA feature you always dreamed of.
+The purpose of this sections is teaching you how to create your own modules for giving YARA that cool feature you always dreamed of.

 The "Hello World!" module